Appointments with our Therapists may be booked online by using our Booking Calendar.

 The Bowen Technique is a gentle, non-invasive therapy that can have incredible results in the relief of pain.
 It is a structural treatment for musculoskeletal pain and imbalance that allows the body to "reset" itself, thereby improving its function.
 (It has been compared to homeopathy in that it encourages the body to heal itself.)

 The "Bowen move" is a gentle stretch/release of specific points on the body to stimulate the nervous system to be aware of these areas.
 The points are typically on postural muscles and nerve bundles, so in addition to being therapeutic, the treatment can be very relaxing.
 The Bowen Technique can be used on anyone with chronic discomforts or acute pain or trauma, and can be particularly beneficial in the treatment of muscular and joint dysfunction.
+It is a very gentle technique, and highly effective for anyone from children to the elderly.

 The Craniosacral system is made up of the cranium (skull), the spinal cord, and the sacrum (tailbone), and the membrane that envelops the brain and the spinal cord (the dura).
 It is a hydraulic system, with the bones of the skull expanding and contracting to maintain a consistent flow of cerebrospinal fluid and to prevent pressure from building within the system.
 Since this system influences the development and functioning of the brain and spinal cord, an imbalance or restriction in it could cause various sensory, motor or neurological disabilities.